microsoftgraph/python3-connect-rest-sample/README.md

 5. Enter a friendly name for the application, for example 'MSGraphConnectPython' and select 'Web app/API' as the **Application Type**.
 For the Sign-on URL, enter ‘http://127.0.0.1:8000/connect/get_token/’.
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
-8. Configure Permissions for your application.
+8. Configure Permissions for your application:
 9. In the **Settings** menu, choose the **Required permissions** section, click on **Add**, then **Select an API**, and select **Microsoft Graph**.
 10. Then, click on Select Permissions and select **Sign in and read user profile** and **Send mail as a user**.
 Click **Select** and then **Done**.
 11. In the **Settings** menu, choose the **Keys** section.
 Enter a description and select a duration for the key.
 Click **Save**.